Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: The Immersed Boundary Double Layer (IBDL) method

 Therefore, we can see that the IBDL method is equivalent to a \emph{regularized} double layer integral equation.
 Note from Section \ref{BI method} that $Q$ gives the jump in the solution across the boundary.

 We reiterate that the formulation, specifically Equation \eqref{ibdl 2}, assumes that $X(s)$ gives an arclength parametrization of $\Gamma$.
-In the IBSL method, if one uses a different paramterization of the boundary, the rescaling of $F$ seen in Equation \eqref{F eqn} accounts for the transformation, and no alteration in the method is needed to find the solution.
-However, in the IBDL method, since the $1/2$ in Equation \eqref{ibdl 2} is derived using an arclength parametrization, one would need to alter this term in the case that $ \big|\partial \X(s)/\partial s\big| \neq 1$.
-We therefore assume an arclength parametrization for the remainder of this paper.
+In the IBSL method, if \chIII{we use} a different paramterization of the boundary, the rescaling of $F$ seen in Equation \eqref{F eqn} accounts for the transformation, and no alteration in the method is needed to find the solution.
+However, in the IBDL method, since the $1/2$ in Equation \eqref{ibdl 2} is derived using an arclength parametrization, one would need to alter this term in the case that $ \big|\partial \X(s)/\partial s\big| \neq 1$. \chIII{This will be discussed further in Section \ref{arbparam}, but otherwise, we will assume an arclength parametrization throughout this paper.}